Bronzila/TrackYourFit_docs/Projectmanagement/SRS.md

 ## Introduction
 ### Purpose

 This SRS describes all specifications for "TrackYourFit".
 It's a Web-based application and a cross-platform application.
 "TrackYourFit" allows users to share their training plans with friends and other people in their near environment.
-In this document the usage of the "TrackYourFit"-Web-App and the Xamarin-App will be explained.
+In this document the usage of the "TrackYourFit"-Web-App.
 Furthermore reliability, reaction speed and other important characteristics of this project will be specified.
 This includes design and architectural decisions regarding optimization of these criteria as well.

 ### Scope